Pest control hub

 This means that not only will broom displace native species which would normally grow there, it also makes control difficult as it needs to be managed regularly (seedlings pulled out) while trying to establish native bush.

-Physical control is possible by either pulling out seedlings or small trees or for larger trees, cutting the trunk into manageable sections to be dug out.
-All roots require removal for an effective kill.
+Physical control is possible by either pulling out seedlings and small trees, or for larger trees, cutting the trunk into manageable sections to be dug out.
+All roots require removal for effective erradication

 - Spray November to May with Metsulfuron-methyl 5g + 1ml/L penetrant per 10L water.